primatejs/primate/docs/guide/hooks.md

 their own domain-specific languages (React's `.jsx`, Vue's `.vue` (SFC), Svelte's `.svelte` etc.) to be served through server-side rendering.

-This hook receives the app as its first and the next subscriber as its second parameter.
+This hook accepts the app as its first and the next subscriber as its second parameter.

 ## publish